Do Robins Migrate and Fly South in Winter?

-So, if you want to see Robins in winter, plan now to add fruiting and berrying native shrubs and trees to your wildlife garden now.
+So, if you want to attract robins in winter, plan now to add fruiting native trees and shrubs to your wildlife garden now.
 So by next winter you’ll have something to offer these fun and friendly birds.
 (Psst—here’s what a robin bird call sounds like).

-Good choices include: American Holly (Ilex opaca), Eastern Red Cedar (Juniperus virginiana), Cranberry Viburnum (Viburnum trilobum), and Winterberry (Ilex verticillata).
-Ask at your local native plant nursery which berrying shrubs will work best for the conditions in your garden.
+Good choices include: American holly (Ilex opaca), Eastern red cedar (Juniperus virginiana), cranberry viburnum (Viburnum trilobum), and winterberry (Ilex verticillata).
+Ask at your local native plant nursery which berry shrubs will work best for the conditions in your garden.